Syrup spill sticks Oklahoma commuters in thick traffic jam

-OKLAHOMA CITY (Reuters) - Traffic slowed to a trickle on a major Oklahoma City highway on Wednesday morning after a tractor trailer hauling syrup sprang a leak and left a 5-mile trail of the sticky substance on the roadway.
+OKLAHOMA CITY, Feb 26 (Reuters) - Traffic slowed to a trickle on a major Oklahoma City highway on Wednesday morning after a tractor trailer hauling syrup sprang a leak and left a 5-mile (8 km) trail of the sticky substance on the roadway.

 “We called an environmental clean-up company to determine how to clean up the mess,” said Cole Hackett, a spokesman for the Oklahoma Department of Transportation.